 We came to visit Wenlock Priory, but were honestly so struck by the wonderful array of period buildings in the town that we stopped to explore.
 There was a regular market on the ground floor of the Guidhall, and my goodness it was busy!
-It was fun to see that the market area is stil be used regularly 4 centuries after it was established.
+It was fun to see that the market area is still be used regularly four centuries after it was established.

 There are only a few glass cases of interesting historical objects, such as the Borough of Wenlock official Seal.
 There are other displays around the outside of the rooms, including a portable stock so that offenders could be wheeled around the town.
 The stocks were last used in 1852.

 The real treasures here are the carved wooden panels and furniture.
 There is a wonderful carved and painted coat of arms to Elizabeth I, dated 1589, above the carved judge's chair.
 Look for the amusing way the woodcarver has dealt with a mispelled word by cramming in a missing letter as a superscript.

 The Guildhall is open to visitors from April-October.
 There is a small admission fee.

 Most photos are available for licensing, please contact Britain Express image library.